UNIKIE-BENCH: Benchmarking Large Multimodal Models for Key Information Extraction in Visual Documents: Ethical Considerations

 \section{Ethical Considerations}

-All documents included in \method{} are either derived from publicly available datasets or generated through automated, privacy-preserving pipelines.
-No personal, sensitive, or identifiable information is collected, processed, or disclosed as part of the benchmark.

-A portion of \method{} is manually annotated by the collaborators of this work.
-No external annotators, crowdworkers, or paid participants were involved in the annotation process; all annotations were performed voluntarily.
-All annotators were fully informed of the research objectives, the intended usage of the annotated data, and the evaluation settings of the benchmark.
-Comprehensive annotation guidelines, including task definitions, annotation formats, and constraints, were provided to ensure consistency and reliability.
-The annotation for key information extraction from documents does not constitute human-subjects research and does not involve data collection from external individuals.
+All documents included in \method{} are sourced either from publicly available datasets or generated through carefully designed privacy-preserving pipelines.
+Throughout the construction of the benchmark, strict measures are taken to ensure that no personal, sensitive, or identifiable information is collected, processed, or disclosed.
+A portion of the dataset is annotated by the collaborators of this work.
+No external annotators, crowdworkers, or paid participants are involved; all annotations are conducted voluntarily by contributors with relevant expertise.
+Before the annotation process, all annotators are fully informed of the research objectives, the intended use of the annotated data, and the evaluation protocols of the benchmark.
+To ensure consistency and reliability, we provide comprehensive annotation guidelines that clearly specify task definitions, annotation formats, and operational constraints.
+Importantly, the annotation process for key information extraction from documents does not constitute human-subjects research.
+It does not involve interaction with, or data collection from, external individuals, and therefore does not raise concerns related to human participant protection or personal data usage.